shsagir/play-area-sync/docs/app-design.md

 It's always a good idea to reduce file input/output operations on the disk to the minimum.
 In PHP this means:

 * **PHP includes**: Reduce amount of includes as much as possible.
-Always use absolute pathnames, which reduces the amount of lookups.
+Always use absolute path names, which reduces the amount of lookups.
 * **Avert files**: Don't use file-sessions, file-caches or anything `file-*`, if you can replace it with an in-memory cache or even the database.
 * **Outsource static files**: Put your static files on an object storage.
 Sure, they could be delivered very fast from local, but still, they will create I/O which your (PHP) App will be missing.
 * **Shrink your loader chain**: Make sure you load only the classes (files) you need.
 For a production App (in which code changes do not occur often) you can set `apc.stat` or `pcache.validate_timestamps` to `0`, which reduces I/O on `.php` files even further, but requires an APC/OPcache flush for changed files to apply.